-Security National Financial Corporation (the "Company") operates in three main business segments: life insurance, cemetery and mortuary, and mortgages.
+Security National Financial Corporation (the "Company") operates in three reportable business segments: life insurance, cemetery and mortuary, and mortgages.
 The life insurance segment is engaged in the business of selling and servicing selected lines of life insurance, annuity products, and accident and health insurance.
 These products are marketed in 40 states through a commissioned sales force of independent licensed insurance agents who may also sell insurance products of other companies.
 The cemetery and mortuary segment consists of eight mortuaries and five cemeteries in the state of Utah and one cemetery in the state of California.
 The Company also engages in pre-need selling of funeral, cemetery, mortuary, and cremation services through its Utah and California operations.
 Many of the insurance agents also sell pre-need funeral, cemetery, and cremation services.
 The mortgage segment originates and underwrites or otherwise purchases residential and commercial loans for new construction, existing homes, and other real estate projects.
-The mortgage segment operates through 77 retail offices and one wholesale office in 21 states, and is an approved mortgage lender in several other states.
+The mortgage segment operates through 98 retail offices in 23 states, and is an approved mortgage lender in several other states.